Skip to content

 Khachapuri Day was started to celebrate Georgia’s iconic cheese-filled bread and to promote it worldwide.
 The Gastronomic Association of Georgia initiated this celebration to highlight Khachapuri’s significance as a symbol of Georgian culinary heritage.

-The first celebration of Khachapuri Day took place on February 27th, 2019.
+The first celebration of Khachapuri Day took place in 2019.
 The aim was to honor this traditional dish and its role in Georgia’s cultural identity, as well as to encourage culinary tourism in the country.

 Since its inception, Khachapuri Day has become an opportunity for people in Georgia and beyond to enjoy this delicious dish in its many regional varieties, like Adjaruli and Megruli.